BelenJM/Aquaculture_Genetics_DTUAqua/ReadMe.md

 As a second step in a population genetics/genomic analysis, we would need to filter the SNP-data.
 There are many ways of filtering a dataset, and it all depends what we are interested in.
 One thing to remember is that whatever we choose for filtering steps, we would need to report all the steps, so other scientists can replicate our analysis and understand why the results are the way they are.
 Some of the parameters that genomicists filter their data on is in the % of missing data, or minor allele frequencies.
 For the sake of simplicity, we won't be doing any filtering process for our exercises today, for two reasons: (1) the dataset has already been filtered for time-constraints, and (2) for simplicity (one can spend lots of time in filtering - and one should!).
 Of course you are very welcome to try different filters at home.

 #### Hardy-Weinberg equilibrium
 Next, let’s determine if our populations/loci are in Hardy-Weinberg equilibrium.
-Using the DartR package we will compute the χ2 statistic over the entire dataset and compute two P-values, one analytical and one derived from permutations:
+Using the DartR package we will compute the χ2 statistic over the entire dataset and compute two P-values, one analytical and one derived from permutations.

 First we will change the format again (to a genind object) and change a few things into the object in order the package to work.
 ```
 salmon_gen_gi <- gi2gl(salmon_gen, verbose = NULL)